-- Place chicken in the pre-heated pan and roast chicken to an internal temperature of 170F, about 30 minutes.
+- Place chicken in the pre-heated pan.
+Return the pan to the oven and roast the chicken to an internal temperature of 170F, about 30 minutes.

 - Remove chicken and spoon off all but one Tbsp of visible fat, being careful not to spoon off any brown fond (those brown bits and juices in the pan).